Empire of Brazil: Elections

+Military

-Under Articles 102 and 148 of the Constitution, the Brazilian Armed Forces were subordinate to the Emperor as Commander-in-Chief.
-He was aided by the Ministers of War and Navy in matters concerning the Army and the Armada (Navy)—although the President of the Council of Ministers usually exercised oversight of both branches in practice.
+Under Articles 102 and 148 of the Constitution, the armed forces were subordinate to the emperor as commander-in-chief.
+He was aided by the Ministry of War and Ministry of Navy in matters concerning the Army and the Armada (Navy)—although the president of the Council of Ministers usually exercised oversight of both branches in practice.
 The ministers of War and Navy were, with few exceptions, civilians.

 The military was organized along similar lines to the British and American armed forces of the time, in which a small standing army could quickly augment its strength during emergencies from a reserve militia force (in Brazil, the National Guard).
 Brazil's first line of defense relied upon a large and powerful navy to protect against foreign attack.
 As a matter of policy, the military was to be completely obedient to civilian governmental control and to remain at arm's length from involvement in political decisions.

 Military personnel were allowed to run for and serve in political office while remaining on active duty.
 However they did not represent the Army or the Armada, but were instead expected to serve the interests of the city or province which had elected them.
-Pedro I chose nine military officers as Senators and appointed five (out of fourteen) to the Council of State.
+Pedro I chose nine military officers as senators and appointed five (out of fourteen) to the Council of State.
 During the Regency, two were named to the Senate and none to the Council of State (this body was dormant during the Regency).
-Pedro II chose four officers as Senators during the 1840s, two in the 1850s and three others during the remaining years of his reign.
-He also appointed seven officers to be State Councilors during the 1840s and 1850s, and three others after that.
+Pedro II chose four officers as senators during the 1840s, two in the 1850s and three others during the remaining years of his reign.
+He also appointed seven officers to be state councilors during the 1840s and 1850s, and three others after that.

-The Brazilian Armed Forces were created in the aftermath of Independence.
+The Brazilian armed forces were created in the aftermath of Independence.
 They were originally composed of Brazilian- and Portuguese-born officers and troops who had remained loyal to the government in Rio de Janeiro during the war of secession from Portugal.
-The Armed Forces were crucial to the successful outcomes of international conflicts faced by the Empire, starting with Independence (1822–1824), followed by the Cisplatine War (1825–1828), then the Platine War (1851–1852), the Uruguayan War (1864–1865) and, finally, the Paraguayan War (1864–1870).
+The Armed Forces were crucial to the successful outcomes of international conflicts faced by the Empire, starting with Independence (1822–1824), followed by the Cisplatine War (1825–1828), then the Platine War (1851–1852), the Uruguayan War (1864–1865), and finally, the Paraguayan War (1864–1870).
 They also played a part in quelling rebellions, beginning with the Confederation of the Equator (1824) under Pedro I, followed by the uprisings during Pedro II's early reign, such as the Ragamuffin War (1835–1845), Cabanagem (1835–1840), Balaiada (1838–1841), among others.